 Lincoln shrugs and continues walking when she stops to greet Kenneth.

 “I’m glad he has a wonderful leader at the helm.”
 She beams and shakes back her voluminous hair, then clasps Kenneth’s outstretched hand.
 “I feel at home here already.
 Thank you.”

 I walk through the garden below the tea circle, where broken branches and the plants bleed scents of wet leaves, bark and vegetation.
-Branches on the ground and the plants beneath them are broken and bleeding their scents.
-The architect’s bedroom and night study has disappeared completely under the tree, whose size seems magnified a hundred times now that it is on the ground.
+The architect’s bedroom and night study has disappeared completely under the tree, whose size seems magnified a hundred times now that it’s on the ground.

-An elderly woman in a sequined dress splattered with mud, who is clearly a part of the Taliesin community, walks in front of me softly repeating, “Oh, my God, oh, my God…” as she gathers books and personal effects that have been scattered.
-It is the thin voice that said something earlier about not being able to feed everyone.
+An elderly woman in a sequined dress splattered with mud, who is clearly a part of the Taliesin community, walks in front of me, softly repeating, “Oh, my God, oh, my God…” as she gathers books and personal effects that have been scattered.
 Her hair is iron gray with a blue cast, and bobbed in a style she has probably been wearing for decades.
 An old photo of her and a recent one would have the same silhouette.

-As we shake hands, she explains, “Florence is a fellow here.
-She’s retired but is teaching Architectural History this semester while the dean is…out…So it’s just the two of us right now and some professionals who come every week to teach classes like Structures and Materials.”
+As we shake hands, she explains, “Barbara is a fellow here.
+She’s retired but is teaching Architectural History this semester while the dean is out…So it’s just the two of us right now, and some professionals who come every week to teach classes like Structures and Materials.”
 She stops speaking as Monique appears with eyes so wide they seem to glow in the dark, and then asks, “What is it?”

-“The Fallingwater rendering,” she says.
+“The Fallingwater rendering.”
+Monique’s voice comes out small.
 “You said you put it back in the vault.”

 “I went to check, and…the vault wasn’t locked.”